iluvjava/Maths/Notebook 2.0 markdown/AMATH 515 Optimization Fundamentals/Linear Programming Everything.md

 It moves the feasible point from one vertex of the polytope to another vertex of the Polytope.
 There are 2 cases:

-1. Reduce any linear programming problem to a standard form, the equality pluse slack formuation.
+1. Reduce any linear programming problem to a standard form, the equality pluse slack formulations.
 As described in (2).
 2. Goes to another vertex with an objective value that is less than or equal to the last value.
 And there are 2 other cases for this:
    1. Goes to infinity.
    2. Get stuck due to degeneracy of the vertex of polytope.